Treatment Of Obsessive Compulsive Disorder (OCD)

 Obsessive Compulsive Disorder, or OCD, involves having obsessive thinking patterns that can include unwanted thoughts, images or urges that make a person feel anxious or distressed.

 Individuals who have OCD often have significant difficulty ignoring these thoughts.
-Those with OCD also have compulsive behaviors, which are an attempt to reverse or “get rid of” the obsessive thoughts or urges by performing some sort of action.
+Their “sticky brains” often keep various thoughts from passing through.
+Thus, they may use compulsive behaviors as an attempt to reverse or “get rid of” the obsessive thoughts or urges, typically by performing some sort of action, whether mental or overt.

 Common signs of OCD are:

 - Repeated checking, such as of the stove or door locks, or to see if you made a mistake